dmorse/pscf/doc/user-man/script.rst

-SCFT also leaves the user some freedom to redefine what he or she means by a ``monomer", which need not correspond to a chemical repeat unit.
+SCFT also leaves the user some freedom to redefine what he or she means by a "monomer", which need not correspond to a chemical repeat unit.
 The choice of values of the parameters block_length, solvent_size, kuhn, and chi to represent a particular experimental system all depend on the choice of a value for a reference volume